cseAtIITK/admissions-website/src/index.md

 ### When to apply?

-Admissions happen twice an year, in the winter, usually in the first week of December and in the summer, usually early May.
+Admissions for M.Tech happen in the early May every year.
+Ph.
+D admissions are held twice a year.
+In the winter, it is usually held in the first week of December and in the summer, in early May.
 Lookout for an announcement on this webpage.

+### How to apply?

+You can apply online or via postal applications.
+Please checkout the [notice on PG admissions][doaa] on the IITK website for details.
+Foreign nationals who want to join our Ph.D program can ignore the last dates give there.

 ## Announcements